eth-educators/eth-docker/README.md

 - [Prysm Dashboard JSON](https://raw.githubusercontent.com/GuillaumeMiralles/prysm-grafana-dashboard/master/less_10_validators.json)
 - [Prysm Dashboard JSON for more than 10 validators](https://raw.githubusercontent.com/GuillaumeMiralles/prysm-grafana-dashboard/master/more_10_validators.json)

+- Connect to http://YOURSERVERIP:3000/, log in as admin/admin, set a new password

 In order to load Dashboards for other clients, follow these instructions

-- Connect to http://YOURSERVERIP:3000/, log in as admin/admin, set a new password
-- Create a new datasource under the Gear icon, datasources, and choose prometheus with a URL of `http://prometheus:9090`.
-If that data source already exists, this step can be skipped.
 - Import a Dashboard.
 Click on the + icon on the left, choose "Import".
 Copy/paste JSON code from one of the client dashboard links below (click anywhere inside the page the link gets you to, use Ctrl-a to select all and Ctrl-C to copy), click "Load", choose the "prometheus" data source you just configured, click "Import".
 - For Teku, you can use the grafana.com URL instead of raw JSON.